att-innovate/charmander/README.md

 1. [github.com/att-innovate/charmander][1]

-    The main project, this project, contains all the scripts to set up the lab.
+    The main project, this project, it contains all the scripts to set up the lab.

 2. [github.com/att-innovate/charmander-scheduler][2]

-    Charmander Scheduler is a Framework for Mesos.
+    Charmander Scheduler is our Framework for Mesos.

 3. [github.com/att-innovate/charmander-heapster][3]